ObinnaIheanachor/Operationalizing-Machine-Learning/README.md

 * Create and Publish a Pipeline: Using the Azure Python SDK with the aid of a Jupyter Notebook, we can create and publish a pipeline.
 This requires a `config.json` file to be present in the working directory.
 Using pipelines, we can automate the whole process of training and deploying our model.
 ### Future Work
 This project can be improved on by:
+* Use a parallel run step in the pipeline
+* Test a local container with a downloaded model
 * Using pipelines to automate the whole workflow from data preparation, to machine learning tasks and deployment.
 * Using the Apache Benchmark tool to set a measure of optimal performance.